hatimeria/HatimeriaExtJSBundle/Resources/doc/index.md

     hatimeria_ext_js:
       # optional setting for production optimization, first from list is used when user locale is not in this array
       locales: ['pl','en']
+      # translation domains to be exposed to javascript
+      translation_domains: [HatimeriaBank]
+      # additonal paths for Ext.Loader
+      loader:
+        HatimeriaBank: /bundles/hatimeriabank/js
       # compile all javascripts into one file - use it only in config_prod.yml
       compile: true
       # If direct request got 403 response code it will redirect user to login page